How to Guard Your Heart

 “Guard your heart above all else for it determines the course of your life.”
 Proverbs 4:23

-I’m convinced that if people can learn to guard their heart, they will have much better relationships and frankly, a stronger relationship with God.
+I’m convinced that if people can learn to guard their hearts, they will have much better relationships and frankly, a stronger relationship with God.
 Even though I’m thinking about relationships, most of the principles are good for all aspects of life.

 - Do all you can to get as emotionally and spiritually healthy as you can.
 People who practice healthy disciplines (emotional and spiritual) are the people who are building a firm foundation to guard their heart.